Matt-Hays/CS5302/scripts/README.md

 ## bgame.sh
 [bgame.sh](./bgame.sh) - uses BGAME.EXE to parse the event file for game statistics.

-When run against all of the eent files, this generated **9.8MB**  worth of data.
+When run against all of the eent files, this generated **4.6MB**  worth of data.

 ```
 0    game id
-1    date
 7    visiting team
 8    home team
 9    game site